 Booths, Displays at Malls

 - Give a Bible for Christmas promotion.
-Rather nice Bibles can be purchased in bulk at very good prices.
+Nice Bibles can be purchased in bulk at very good prices.
 Have a large display banner made up by a sign shop.
 “Give a Bible This Christmas – the Gift that Lasts Forever” Charge a nominal price for the Bible, e.g. $2 to $5.
-Have your computer set up to print off personalized labels for the inside cover.
+Have your computer set up to print-off personalized labels for the inside cover.
 (To, From, Date and a Comment).
 Wrap it attractively.
 Have some freebies to give out as well.
 Ensure you have a schedule for volunteers to take turns working at the booth.

 - Have candy canes available especially for children with their parents with a few verses printed on the wrapper or perhaps an abbreviated version of the Gospel object lesson on the candy cane.